-Haad Sai Kaew Beach
+About Sai Kaew Beach

 During the high season, the sea has a nice blue tone and walking alone for miles, you would never guess you are still in Phuket.
-Take the time to stop there one day to enjoy a breezy seafood lunch in one of the many thatched roof Salas.
-A real treat in the shade of the trees.
+Take the time to stop there one day to enjoy a breezy seafood lunch in one of the many thatched roof bamboo huts—a real treat in the shade of the trees.

-Haad Sai Gaew Beach on Phuket Map
+Sai Kaew Beach Map